EliotKhachi/publicZk/202209150538/README.md

 ```

 ## Prototype Scope
+## Questions and Answers
+1. Whats the difference between a `value` and `ref` \<constructory-arg\>?
+The `value` attribute represents an explicit value, while the `ref` attribute passes a reference to the `id` of a registered bean.
+2. Where is the Spring dependency added in pom.xml?
+In  the `dependency` tag inside the `dependencies` tag.
+Tags used to define the dependency are `groupId`, `artifactId`, and `version`.

+3. How does Spring locate the XML configuration file?
+The XML configuration file, no matter its name, should be located in `src/main/resources` directory in a Maven project.

+4. What XML is used for constructor injection?
+What is used for setter injection?
+`<constructor-arg>` is used for constructor injection and `<property>` is used for setter injection.

+5. What is the "prototype" `scope` in a `bean` definition?
-A bean with a prototype scop creates a new instance each time `getBean` is called.
+A bean with a prototype scope creates a new instance each time `getBean` is called.
 There's no shared state.
 ```xml
 <bean class="learn.spaceflight.spacecraft.Probe" scope="prototype"/>
 ```

 ## References